rfjakob/barwin-arduino/2do.md

  - [x] UPRIGHT_OFFSET / 2.0 (if less, don't do anything if more pour)
  - [x] dancing bottles!
  - [x] improve dancing bottles by turning more bottles at the same time
+ - [ ] store some stuff in EPROM (eg. scale calibration, etc.)
+ - [ ] Serial command: calibrate scale, not only tare

 Testing:
     - empty bottle